diogonarciso/BISCAP/README.md

 3 - Open "BISCAP_v1" (usually takes a few seconds to load)

 4 - Open "user_manual_v1" for detailed instructions on how to use the software

+## Support:
+If you have any trouble using the software or have any suggestions for improvements, please contact me at:

+dnarciso@fe.up.pt